by Antero Alli, director

 Rather than trying to push Rimbaud's ephemeral spirit through the keyholes of theatre or cinema, I chose to compose a symbolist ritual as the vehicle for this experiment.
 In this ritual, eight performers represent diverse interactive aspects of the poet Rimbaud (click this for the 8 cast/players list) in a fluid yet ritualistric embodiment of Rimbaud's poetics through the systematic derangement of all the senses.
 The scripting of these ritual designs were inspired over seven weeks while I was immersed in the Paratheatre Muses Lab in Portland (Summer 2016).
 Over the following ten Sunday nights, the cast and I worked to hone the script down to its most essential structure to best serve the sources innate to the seven rituals of this production: dreambody/earthbody polarity, the Four Elements, Nervous/Muscular/Skeletal systems, Dream into Form, and No-Form.

 Some of the choreography performed by Rimbaud the Dream Ego (Sylvi Alli) and the three Dreamers (Brandt Stickely, Hank Peterson, Memorie Eden) developed from movements the performers recalled from their own nocturnal dreams.
 When combined in sets of three or more, these movements formed a kind of dreaming ritual (documented in "dreambody/earthbody" a 2012 paratheatre video; click this to watch a clip).
 Since paratheatre methods also trigger high levels of uncertainty, I knew each of the three performances (December 2, 3, & 4, 2016) would differ in form and duration -- rendering palpable the X-factor I believe Rimbaud himself may've appreciated.
 I paced the rehearsal process to never reach completion until opening night, where the grand ritual miraculously blossomed.
-Though this Paratheatre video document can never replicate the vitality and mystery of the live performances, I believe it honors and celebrates Rimbaud's playful anarchic spirit.
+Click this to watch the full video document.

 The Ukelin amplifed